The Wicked Years: Wicked (2024)

 Principal photography began on December 9, 2022, at the newly-built Sky Studios Elstree in Borehamwood, England.
 Filming was set to wrap in July 2023 before the 2023 SAG-AFTRA strike forced a hiatus until November.
 Filming resumed and concluded between January 24 and 26, 2024.
 Production was done with heavy use of large-scale practical sets, including nine million tulips planted around the Munchkinland set, a yellow brick road paved with real mud, and a life-sized train to the Emerald City.
 Visual effects were handled by Industrial Light & Magic and Framestore, while editing was done by Myron Kerstein (in his and Chu's third collaboration) using Avid Media Composer.
 Post-production was completed by September 2024.

-The film, officially titled on-screen as Wicked: Part I, held its world premiere at the State Theatre in Sydney on November 3, before releasing in the United States on November 22.
-It grossed worldwide on a budget, becoming the fifth-highest-grossing film of 2024 and dethroning Oz the Great and Powerful (2013) and Mamma Mia!
+The film, titled on-screen as Wicked: Part I, held its world premiere at the State Theatre in Sydney on November 3, before releasing in the United States on November 22.
+It grossed worldwide against a budget, becoming the fifth-highest-grossing film of 2024 and dethroning Oz the Great and Powerful (2013) and Mamma Mia!
 (2008) as the highest-grossing Oz film and highest-grossing film based on a Broadway musical, respectively.
 Critical reception was positive, with praise for Chu's direction, the production values, and performances of the cast; the film has since appeared in lists of the best musical and fantasy films of the 21st century.
-(Note: Attributed to multiple references:)
+(Note: Attributed to multiple references:) It won two Academy Awards for Best Costume Design and Best Production Design, and was named Best Film by the National Board of Review.